jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 The following example demonstrates how to apply a length validator to the `inputText` field.
-Note that the applied `validateLength` converter is part of the Jakarta Faces core component library, so it contains a prefix of “f”.
+Note that the applied `validateLength` converter is part of the Jakarta Faces core component library, so it contains a prefix of "f".

 ```xhtml
 <h:inputText id="inputMessage" value="#{helloCdi.changedText}">